soanvig/mm-jsr/README.md

 Everything (sliders, labels, bars) work in % positions, which means that the position of elements should be window size-independent.

+### Slider dot

+Since slider is bigger than the dot itself to make targetting easier, the dot is painted on `::before` pseudoelement.

 ### Merged labels in general, and their separator

 Because merging labels is created through inserting on DOM level following label into preceding label, the merged label can be accessed by `.jsr_label .jsr_label` selector.
 By default this style removes padding, fixes font-size, and such things.